mrvokintos/Sultan_KernelSU_SUSFS/README.md

 # Support

-If you encounter any problems or need help, feel free to open the issue in this repository or contact me on [Telegram](https://t.me/mr_vokintos).
+If you encounter any problems or need help, feel free to open the issue in this repository or contact me on [Telegram](https://t.me/mr_vokintos)

 ---

 # Disclaimer

 Flashing this kernel will void your warranty, and there is always a risk of bricking your device.
-Please make sure to back up your data and ensure you understand the risks before proceeding.
+Please make sure to back up your data and ensure you understand the risks before proceeding

 **Proceed at your own risk!**